MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 1. To publish your changes, select **Publish**.

     When you publish a draft, Fraud Protection overwrites the original published version of the rule with the changes you made in the draft version of the rule.

-> [!NOTE]
-> If a teammate updates and publishes a rule while you are still editing it, your changes may be out of date.
+    If a teammate updates and publishes a rule while you are still editing it, your changes may be out of date.
 When this is the case, a warning appears asking if you still want to publish your changes.
 -	If you select **Publish**, your changes overwrite all changes that were made previously.
 -	If you select **Cancel**, you can review the changes others have made before you publish your version.

 ### Search for a rule